-- (12) Floor area ratio: There is no maximum floor area ratio. - (13) Landscaped area: For lots fronting on Main Street or East Main Street, a minimum of 10% of the lot shall be landscaped with trees, shrubs, or grass, in locations approved by the Planning Board that enhance the streetscape or provide a landscaped interior courtyard, and are found to be consistent with the intent of the CMS District.
+- (10) Lot depth: Minimum lot depth is 75 feet, except that on any lot in which the area behind a building is voluntarily dedicated to the City and accepted by the City Council for as-public parking, there shall be no minimum depth requirement. - (11) Floor area ratio: There is no maximum floor area ratio. - (12) Landscaped area: For lots fronting on Main Street, a A minimum of 10% of the lot shall be landscaped with trees, shrubs, or grass in locations approved by the Planning Board that enhance the streetscape, or provide a landscaped interior rear yard or courtyard, and are found to be consistent with the intent of the CMS District.
 This requirement shall be reduced to 5% if the landscaped area is accessible to the public.
-For lots not fronting on Main Street or East Main Street, a minimum of 15% of the lot shall be landscaped with trees and shrubs.
-These requirements may be waived for lots of 5,000 square feet or less. - (14) Lots that front on Main Street or East Main Street.
+For lots not fronting on Main Street, a minimum of 15% of the lot shall be landscaped with trees and shrubs.
+These requirements may be waived for lots of 5,000 square feet or less.

+(13) Lots that front on Main Street Dimensional standards.

+LOT STANDARDS BUILDING HEIGHTS

 Min.
-Max.
+Max. min.

-Lot Area - -
+Lot Area - 1 4

-(a) Lot Width 227
+(a) Lot Width 447 2 2

-(b) Lot Depth 75' -
+(b) Lot Depth 75' - minimum allowed by-right

-F.A.R. -
+F.A.R. - ] anonou oj rigit

-(c) Front Setback 0' 10'
+(C) Front Setback 0' 10' 1

-(d) Side Setback 0'
+(d) Side Setback 0' -

-(e) Rear Setback 25' -
+(e) Rear Setback 25' - 1

-(f) Landscaped Area 10% -
+(f) Landscaped Area 10% - 1

-Frontage Occupancy, detached building 80%
+Frontage Occupancy, detached building 80% FRONTAGE

-Frontage Occupancy, buildings w/shared side wall 100% -
+Frontage Occupancy, buildings w/shared 100% - Storefront

+side wall Forecourt

-(g) Pedestrian Clearway 8' -
+(g) Pedestrian Clearway 8' - 1 Stoop

+- Porch